Potatoes do best in a sunny position on fertile and well-drained soil.

-Prepare the soil by removing weeds and stones and then digging in plenty of well-rotted organic material (manure and/or compost).
+Prepare the soil by removing weeds and stones and then dig in plenty of well-rotted organic material (manure and/or compost).

-Planting times are dependent on weather, soil conditions, regional variations and the type of potato but generally plant March to late May – first earlies to start followed by second earlies and then early and late main crop varieties.
+Planting times are dependent on weather, soil conditions, regional variations and the type of potato.
+Generally speaking plant March to late May.
+First earlies to start with, followed by second earlies and then early and late main crop varieties.

 • First Earlies – plant 12 inches apart in rows 2 feet apart